-Changes have been made to encourage greater:
+Changes were made to encourage greater:

-- Accessibility to ensure assessment reports and their conclusions and recommendations are easily understood by and useful to the person assessed and to other relevant individuals, organisations and institutions e.g. the Student Loans Company who administer the Disabled Students' Allowance, school, college or university support services and workplace supervisors, human resources managers or similar. - Consistency to encourage a consistent and best practice approach in diagnostic assessment. - Reliability to ensure that the identification of a student with a specific learning difficulty (e.g. dyslexia / dyspraxia / Developmental Coordination Disorder), is a robust diagnostic conclusion based on converging evidence from the developmental history, background information, observation, discussion and results of the tests administered.
+- Accessibility to ensure assessment reports and their conclusions and recommendations are easily understood by and useful to the child or young person assessed and to other relevant individuals, organisations and institutions e.g. parents/carers, school/ educational settings and other specialists. - Consistency to encourage a consistent and best practice approach in diagnostic assessment. - Reliability to ensure that the identification of a student with a specific learning difficulty (e.g. dyslexia), is a robust diagnostic conclusion based on converging evidence from the developmental history, background information, observation, discussion and results of the tests administered.
 The evidence required will closely relate to a referenced definition and to the relevant diagnostic criteria.
-The evidence required will closely relate to a referenced definition of the relevant SpLD(s) and to the relevant diagnostic criteria.